How to Sharpen a Knife With a Whetstone

 Swap to the other side and repeat the above process until you get your desired sharpness.

-- The sharpening angle is slightly different depending on the type of blade you have. and keep the same angel during the sharpening process.
+- The sharpening angle is slightly different depending on the type of blade you have. and keep the same angle during the sharpening process.

 - Make sure both sides were sharpened with the same strokes.